nacmonad/WhisperHelper/mac/README_MAC.md

 WhisperHelper provides two recording modes:

-1. **5-Second Recording**: Press `Alt+r` to start a recording that will automatically stop after 5 seconds and be transcribed.
+1. **5-Second Recording**: Press `Cmd+Option+r` to start a recording that will automatically stop after 5 seconds and be transcribed.

-2. **Press-and-Hold Recording**: Press and hold `Alt+Shift+r` to start recording, then release the key combination to stop recording and trigger transcription.
+2. **Press-and-Hold Recording**: Press and hold `Cmd+Option+Shift+r` to start recording, then release the key combination to stop recording and trigger transcription.

 After transcription, the text is automatically copied to your clipboard, so you can paste it anywhere with `Cmd+v`.